Adult Spiritual Development Classes

 - Classes are held at RRUUC, in the community and some may be online.

-- some may ask for an accompanying application to ensure a diverse participant group or to invite written reflection; and we welcome
+- some classes may ask for an accompanying application to ensure a diverse participant group or to invite written reflection; and we welcome

 - your interest in offering a class!
 Complete an Adult RE Class proposal here.